icejan/Movie-DBMS/README.md

 * [Credits](#credits)

 ## Introduction
 This program aids a movie store owner in managing their inventory of movies online to sell or rent to customers 24/7.
-Relational techniques were learnt and used to optimize the database by reducing tables and restricting customers access on restricted information.
+Relational techniques were learnt and used to optimize the database by reducing tables while keeping the functionalities.

 ## Technologies
 The project is created with: